He shall be called a Ναζωραῖος/Nazoraios [Nazirite]…Mt 2:23

 “Those who come to Him must believe that “He Is” and that HeHebrews 11:6

-It/He/She stepped down, so to speak, into the finite perception of His own creatures, heavenly and earthly, and sat down upon a Throne.
-He has manifested Himself to Moses and others in a mode with human-like features, and also in the mode of an invisible spiritual presence, word, and power–called, the holy spirit or holy inspiration, ruach ha’qodesh.
-This is not another person, but rather, it is His/Her Own Spirit, Power and Presence, ‘funneled’ out of infinity, so to speak, into a mode discernible and agreeable to our humanity, He/She.
+It/He/She stepped down, so to speak, into the finite perception of It/His/Her own creatures, heavenly and earthly, and sat down upon a Throne.
+It/He/She has manifested to Moses and others in a mode with human-like features, and also in the mode of an invisible spiritual presence, word, and power–called, the holy spirit or holy inspiration, ruach ha’qodesh.
+This is not another person, but rather, it is Its Own Spirit, Power and Presence, ‘funneled’ out of infinity, so to speak, into a mode discernible and agreeable to our humanity, He/She.
 The masculine use of pronouns for YHWH in scripture is not exclusive masculinity, but rather representative and inclusive of both masculine and feminine – in ONE BEING!

-YHWH first emanated spirits into being who would later enter the fetus in the womb after conception.
+YHWH first emanated spirits into being who would later enter the fetus within a mother’s womb after conception.
 The Elect One, was the First emanated Soul, the Firstborn Son-Daughter, in view of whom all other Souls came forth.
 This Firstborn Soul was to be perfected and become like the Head over the Body.
 YHWH also emanated various angelic-spirit-beings, who would carry out various functions and act on His behalf in His Royal Court in the Heavens and be sent on various missions to humanity.